My Father, the Karang Guni

 “When I was growing up, I was always conscious of my father’s occupation and how it was looked down upon by others.
 Later, as I grew older, I was ashamed that I had been ashamed of my father.
 After all, his hard work had raised me, and it raised a family.
 My film is a reflection of that experience.

-So bringing my dad to the Honour Film Screening and seeing the audience applauding him was really unforgettable.
+Bringing my dad to the Honour Film Screening and seeing the audience applauding him was really unforgettable.
 I am happy that I could do a little something for my father, to show him the appreciation he deserves.
 It really made me feel that all my hard work was worth it.

 It was a privilege to have Honour Singapore screen and showcase my film to the public.
 An opportunity like this does not come by every day, and I am very grateful to have their help in creating something I am proud of.”

 – Jackson Ho, director, “My Father, the Karang Guni”

 “Season 7 of the Honour Film Screening was extremely important to me as I made my film hoping to show my family that amends can be made for estranged relationships; that if we just try to understand each other, we may be able to find a way to love.
 And in a small way, it has changed my family’s thinking.

 This is not something that comes by often.
 For me, having our film screened to the public is an assurance that our film may have touched people’s hearts or changed their minds about something they were struggling with.